refgenie/refgenie/docs/genome_config.md

 ## Genome configuration file example

 Here's how the config file works, in case you do need to edit some things by hand.
-Here's an example file:
+Here's an example file which manages fasta and bowtie2_index assets for hg38 genome.
+Keep in mind that some of the keys in this config are optional:

 ```yaml
 config_version: 0.4